 This collection works.
-I think it’s a fantastic routine for anyone with really dry skin, or someone who is starting to see the signs of aging (me on both counts!) and wants to increase skin cell turnover without using retinol.
+I think it’s a fantastic skincare routine for anyone with really dry skin, or someone who is starting to see the signs of aging (me on both counts!) and wants to increase skin cell turnover without using retinol.
 And as I mentioned above, it’s great for sensitive skin types, too.

 It’s expensive though.
 Not as expensive as Dr. Bader and some of the other fancy potions I’m inclined to, but not cheap.
 If you can afford it and are looking for a great routine that you know will work and get results, I recommend would definitely recommend the Countertime regime.
 And I like knowing that all the products are meant to work together.

 My take on the collection // what to buy!

 Like I said above, I really like that this is a full regime.
 The products work together.
 My skin was hydrated and soft, my skin tone was more even, and fine lines are definitely less noticeable.
-The standout product for me is the serum.
-I also really love the cleansing oil.
+The standout product of the Countertime line for me is the serum.
+I also really love the countertime lipid defense cleansing oil.
 I have nothing bad to say about the collection as a whole (except the eye cream but I do think that could just be me) and think it’s great.

 For someone who can afford the whole routine, I say that you should absolutely go for it and splurge on the whole Countertime line.
 You can order the entire collection for $382 (a $424 value), or (my personal recommendation) go for the regimen set which excludes the eye cream for $267 – a $297 value/